Canon 5DS R vs SX420

 Studio photographers will appreciate that the Canon 5DS R (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5DS R and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the 5DS R does not have a direct predecessor.
+The 5DS R is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 5DS R and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.